dexmac/video-feed-redux/README.md

 ## Supported Browsers

 By default the generated project uses the latest version of React.
-Please refer [to the React documentation](https://reactjs.org/docs/react-dom.html#browser-support) for more information about supported browsers.
+Please refer [to the React documentation](https://reactjs.org/docs/react-dom.html#browser-support) for further information about supported browsers.

 ## Project Folder Structure